RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Core Features--

 * Load times are much faster.
 * IWD2EE includes built-in widescreen compatibility, making the Widescreen Mod unnecessary.
 DO NOT INSTALL THE WIDESCREEN MOD WITH IWD2EE; IT WILL CRASH THE GAME.
 When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
+Note that higher resolution settings do not apply to menus; they only apply when you load a save game.
 * IWD2EE includes a ddraw fix unless you already had one installed.
 This should improve performance.
 * Scrolling the screen should be smoother on some devices.
 * It is possible to scroll with the middle mouse button.